microsoft/Intune-Config-Frameworks/iOS/Supervised/README.md

 - [Supervised automated device enrollment for corporate-owned devices](https://docs.microsoft.com/mem/intune/enrollment/device-enrollment-program-enroll-ios): These devices are corporate-owned, associated with a single user, and used exclusively for work and not personal use.

 The iOS/iPadOS security configuration framework is organized into several distinct configuration scenarios, providing guidance for personally owned and supervised devices.

+For supervised devices:

+- Basic security (Level 1) – Microsoft recommends this configuration as the minimum security configuration for supervised devices where users access work or school data.
+This is done by enforcing password policies, device lock characteristics, and disabling certain device functions (e.g., untrusted certificates).
+- Enhanced security (Level 2) – Microsoft recommends this configuration for devices where users access sensitive or confidential information.
+This configuration enacts data sharing controls and blocks access to USB devices.
+This configuration is applicable to most mobile users accessing work or school data on a device.
+- High security (Level 3) – Microsoft recommends this configuration for devices used by specific users or groups who are uniquely high risk (users who handle highly sensitive data where unauthorized disclosure causes considerable material loss to the organization).
+This configuration enacts stronger password policies, disables certain device functions, enforces additional data transfer restrictions, and requires apps to be installed through Apple’s volume purchase program.

 For more information, see [iOS/iPadOS Security Configuration Framework](https://docs.microsoft.com/mem/intune/enrollment/ios-ipados-configuration-framework).